 Currently, I work in private practice and as an associate counsellor for the Wilderness Foundation.

-I enjoy working with a diverse range of people and I have a particular interest in grief and loss, life transition, identity, imagination and ritual.
+I enjoy working with a diverse range of people and I have a particular interest in grief and loss, life transition and identity.

 As a nature and forest therapy guide, I lead public and private forest therapy experiences.
 I particularly enjoy the group and reciprocity elements of this practice, which stand apart in an increasingly individualistic society.